SoftlySplinter/SCIENCE/md/SEM6120/00-notes.md

 Always produces the same result from a given set of data.

 Will always find the best result within the constraints of their abilities.

+### X Values

+All the factors which might affect the outcome so that the analysis can find some form of *correlation*.

+### Y Values

+The set of objects and associated variables.

+### Realigning Axes.

+Usually statistics are in high-dimensional space.
+No way of visualising this data.

+In a 3D space, can fit a plane to any 3 points to make the problem a 2D one.

+Can approximate the plane to more than 3 points and fit the best plane using root mean square error.
+This is done using regression, but does mean there will be **error** in the model.

+Can do this with a 3D plane, but the idea is to keep the model as simple as possible.

+### Principal Component Analysis

+The line through multi-dimensional space which describes the most variation in the data (the one with the widest space) is the First Principal Component.

+The following Principal Components are always perpendicular and are ordered by the amount of variation from the data and have less importance.

+Can analyse the principal components to see which of the original X values contributed most.

+Principal components help understand the data better.

+### Principal Components Regression

+The main principal components help to explain what factors had most bearing on the results.

+They form a model that could be used for predicting results.

+Using a PCA model to predict is known as Principal Components Regression (PRC).

+Closely related is PCL.

+### Principal of Parsimony

+Fewer variables, if they produce a model just as good in testing, should be preferred.